rocky-linux/documentation/docs/guides/file_sharing/nfsserver.md

 * `nobody`: used for anonymous connections;
 * `rpcuser`: for RPC protocol operation.

-The firewall have to be configured:
+Configuring the firewall is necessary:

 ```
 sudo firewall-cmd --add-service={nfs,nfs3,mountd,rpc-bind} --permanent